mohsinalimat/Messenger-2/README.md

 ## _Info_
-This is the open source instant messaging framework for iOS.
+This is the open source instant messaging app for iOS.
 This app allows users to add friends and chat with them.
 ## _Installation_
  1).
 Create an account at [Firebase](https://console.firebase.google.com/u/0/) and create a New project for your application.\
  2).
 Go to Sign-In method tab and choose `Email/password`\